orris27/computer_science_notes/english/listening.md

+### Difficulties in Astronomy
+1. `Isn't it strange that the Milky Way is within our xxx, but we haven't seen it?` Isn't that strange that the Milky Way is the galaxy taht the planet earth is in, and most of us have never seen it?

+2. `Yes, especially unxxx street lights, you know, xxx.` Yes, especially unshielded street light, you know, ones that aren't pointed downward.

+3. `This is irony, the building is here, and the unshielded lights are there...` Now here is an irony, the building we are in now, the astronomy building not far from the obversatory, has unshield lights.

 ## 2. Architecture
 ### Cape Cod House
 1. `Today we are taking a little deto of grand part architecture reso design architecture in the United States`